Bergkäse: Legal situation under European law

 In the European Union, the term Bergkäse (mountain cheese) is not protected in isolation as a protected designation of origin (PDO), protected geographical indication (PGI) or as a traditional specialities guaranteed (TSG).
 In EU law, the use of the PDO seal is permitted for some registered mountain cheeses, provided that the provisions are complied with.
 In Germany and Austria, producers of genuine mountain cheese in some regions have recently started to have the designations of their cheese protected and/or to have the authenticity confirmed by a seal of a monitoring association or similar (geographical indication) in order to enable consumers to buy high-quality alpine cheese even far away from the dairies of origin and to protect their product from cheap imitations.

 Austria

 In Austria, Bergkäse is produced in the states of Vorarlberg and Tyrol.
 The Vorarlberger Bergkäse, Vorarlberger Alpkäse and Tiroler Alpkäse are protected within the framework of the European designation of origin (PDO).
 The cheeses are subject to strict quality controls.

 The production of Vorarlberger Bergkäse may only take place by means of manual production using traditional methods.
-Strict quality regulations apply to the raw milk used: Only farms with predominantly grassland farming without silage production or feeding ("hay milk") are allowed to provide milk for Vorarlberger Bergkäse.
+Strict quality regulations apply to the raw milk used: Only farms with predominantly grassland farming without silage production or feeding ("haymilk") are allowed to provide milk for Vorarlberger Bergkäse.
 Moreover, the hay milk must be delivered to the dairy at least once a day and be processed there immediately.